 Indian Evidence Act (IEA)

-The Indian Evidence Act, 1872 is a unique law that applies to both civil and criminal proceedings.
-It defines what can be proved in court and how.
+The Indian Evidence Act, 1872 is a unique statute that provides the rules for the proof of facts in both civil and criminal proceedings.

 Burden of Proof